Canon G7 X Mark II vs Panasonic TZ100

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the G7X Mark II and the TZ100 have been discontinued, but can regularly be found used on eBay.
+The TZ100 was replaced by the Panasonic TZ200, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Panasonic TZ100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.